brittanygrebnova/brittanygrebnova.github.io/_posts/2019-07-01-how-im-maintaining-positivity-while-job-searching.markdown

 <strong>Scarcity vs. Abundance Mindset</strong>

 Last week I had 2 phone screenings that went great!
 Both interviewers told me that they wanted me to move forward to the next step, in-person technical interviews.
 I was thrilled...until it was 3 days later and all I heard were crickets.
 No emails to schedule a technical interview and no response to my follow-up messages.
 I felt myself slipping into a negative place.
 A scarcity mindset sounds something like “Man, there are SO few job opportunities and SO MANY applicants.
 HOW can I possibly compete?”.
 I’m learning to recognize those thoughts and adopt an abundance mindset instead.
 I think, and truly try to believe with all my heart, “You know what?
-There’s ONLY ONE ME out there and A LOT companies who could greatly benefit from my unique experience and skill set.”
+There’s ONLY ONE ME out there and A LOT of companies who could greatly benefit from my unique experience and skill set.”

 <strong>Gratitude & an Open Mind</strong>